brianglass/anastasis/files/monday_matins5.md

 Theotokion.

-Mystically, All-pure Lady, we name you Â‘MyrrhÂ’, for you bore God in the flesh, who pours forth sweet-scented gifts of grace.
+Mystically, All-pure Lady, we name you ‘Myrrh’, for you bore God in the flesh, who pours forth sweet-scented gifts of grace.

 ****